AitchisonLab/perox-per-cell/README.md

  6) Start using perox-per-cell

     Installation of the necessary files is complete and now the program can be executed.

-    In the perox-per-cell-macos.sh file provided in the repository, enter the value for input parameter "file" (line 2 by default) so that it will process the desired image.
-For example

-    `file="/Users/someuser/images/image1.zvi"`

-    Make sure the other input parameters `POdotcut`, `POminarea`, and `POmaxintensity`, are set correctly for the analysis.
-    - `POdotcut` sets the sensitivity of peroxisome detection (lower is more sensitive)
-    - `POminarea` sets the minimum size, in pixels, for a peroxisome to be counted
-    - `POmaxintensity` should be set to one less than the maximum possible pixel intensity value for the input image.
-In other words, `2^(bit depth of input image) - 1`

     In a Terminal, run the perox-per-cell program by `cd`’ing to its location, then entering the command `./perox_per_cell_macos.sh`